MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 	For this walkthrough, select **Tasks**.

 8. A **Subject** box appears.
-When you click or tap the box, a dynamic content pane appears where you can select either of these fields.
+When you click or tap it, a dynamic content pane appears where you can select either of these fields.

   - **Last Name**.
 If you select this field, the last name of the lead will be inserted in the **Subject** field of the task when it's created.
   - **Topic**.
 If you select this field, the **Topic** field for the lead will be inserted in the **Subject** field of the task when it's created.